J-Filip/Portfolio-redesign/src/projects/2020 My first project.md

 author: Filip Jugkala
 date: 2020-01-01
 tags: ['post', 'featured', 'ahk']
-image: /assets/blue-flame.png
+image: /assets/blue-blob.svg
 imageAlt:
 description: My first solo project.
 GUI mail composer and webscraper using AutoHotkey mixed with JavaScript.
 Made for job purposes.
+Looks ancient.
 ---
 What is MejloMlat you ask?
 It's a GUI for mail composing and web scraping.